cselk/ForceItem/README.md

-## Version 2.0
+## Version 2.3.1
 #### Inventory
 View the latest major update, version 2.0, introduces a new inventory view that displays all collected items after using the `/result` command.

-Additionally, a new end-of-session animation has been added.
+Now in version 2.3 the view is also updated to a multi-page view, allowing for more items to be displayed.

 ### How to Play
 You follow a **specific, unique** order when searching for the required items.